3liz/py-qgis-wps/README.md

 The server may configure maximum expiration value.

-### status API
+### Status API

 The status REST api will return the list of the stored status for all running and terminated wps processes.

-Exemple for returning all stored status:
+Example for returning all stored status:
 ```
 http://localhost:8080/ows/status/?SERVICE=WPS
 ```

-Exemple for returning status for one given process from its uuid:
+Example for returning status for one given process from its uuid:
 ```
 http://localhost:8080/ows/status/<uuid>?SERVICE=WPS
 ```